 Turn any phone into a Unity controller.

 No app, no SDK on the player’s side.
-Drop in a Unity package, ship over a hosted relay, or run free over LAN for in-person events.
+Drop in a Unity package, paste a free API key, ship over a hosted relay — or skip cloud entirely and run over LAN for in-person events.

 Install video poster